Spartans (Greek political party)

-Spartans (Σπαρτιάτες) is a political party in Greece, founded in 2017 by Vasilis Stigkas.
-It is considered far-right due to its strong connections with the neo-nazi and criminal organization Golden Dawn.
+Spartans (Σπαρτιάτες) is a far-right political party in Greece, founded in 2017 by Vasilis Stigkas.
+It has strong connections with the neo-nazi party and criminal organization Golden Dawn.

-On 12 June 2025, the party lost its parliamentary presence after its MPs were reduced to two, following a decision by the Electoral Court to declare the election of three out of the total five MPs that made up the parliamentary group invalid.
+On 12 June 2025, the party lost its parliamentary presence after the Special High Court expelled three of the party's five MPs for misleading voters.

 History

 In the late 1980s, Vasilis Stigkas first joined New Democracy for a few years at the time when Konstantinos Mitsotakis was Prime Minister.
 Unsatisfied with the party, he followed then Foreign Minister Antonis Samaras into his new Political Spring party, after the latter was dismissed from his position over his stance on the Macedonia naming dispute.

 In the early 2000s, Stigkas joined the LAOS party of Georgios Karatzaferis.
 He left after the party's support for the memorandum in 2012 while it participated in the coalition government of Lucas Papademos.

 He created the Spartans party in 2017, while participating in political programs on the YouTube channel of Konstantinos Plevris and Tasos Simigdalas.
 During that time, he interviewed different political personalities such as leftist Panagiotis Lafazanis, centrist Vasilis Leventis and Golden Dawner Ioannis Lagos.

 For the European parliamentary election of May 2019, an electoral alliance was announced with the party Union of Centrists of Vasilis Leventis.
 Stigkas received 752 votes nationwide.
 In the national legislative elections of 2019, Stigkas participated once more on the Boeotia ballot list of the Union of Centrists, receiving 35 votes.

 In December 2020, the formation of a coalition was announced by ELASYN, the Popular Hellenic Patriotic Union (LEPEN), the "Spartans" party, the United Front of Greek Ideology of Compatriots (EMEIS) and the Front Line, with the prospect of a joint electoral descent with the name K.Y.M.A of Hellenism.
 In February 2021, the coalition announced the collaboration of the formation with the retired captain and chief of the Popular Citizens Movement (LAKIP) Andreas Petropoulos.

 On 8 June 2023, the party Spartans was allowed to participate in the upcoming June 2023 Greek legislative election by the Supreme Court of Greece.
 Following the exclusion of the far-right National Party – Greeks of Ilias Kasidiaris from both the May and June 2023 elections, Kasidiaris announced his "full support" for the party of Stigkas.
 Subsequently, the party gained a 4.68% in the June 2023 Greek legislative election, winning a total of 12 seats in the new parliament.

 The party gained significant traction in national polls in mid-June, following an endorsement on Twitter by Ilias Kasidiaris, a former Golden Dawn MP and nationalist politician who had been convicted in the trial declaring Golden Dawn to be a criminal organisation.
 Kasidiaris urged his supporters to vote for Spartans in the June 2023 election.